Outspoken: A COPH Podcast

 In Episode Six: Looking at Japanese American Internment in Today's Political Climate, Dr. Cawthra sits down with Dr. Craig Ihara, emeritus professor at CSUF.
 Dr. Craig Ihara shares his stories about being born in a Japanese internment camp and reflects on today's political climate.

 Out of the Archive COPH Narrators

 Clarence T. Nishizu is a longtime Japanese American community member in Orange County.
 He was relocated from Buena Park to Poston Internment Camp in Arizona in 1941.

 For more on Clarnece T. Nishizu contact COPH: email@example.com

 Dr. Craig ihara

-Dr. Craig Ihara is emerti professor at CSUF and helped create the Asian American Studies program at CSUF.
+Dr. Craig Ihara is Professor of Philosophy Emeritus at CSUF and helped create the Asian American Studies program at CSUF.
 He was born in Rohwer Relocation Camp.

 For more on Dr. Craig Ihara contact COPH: firstname.lastname@example.org

 Sue Embrey was an activist, educator, and a longtime chair of the Manzanar Committee.
-She helped creat the annual Manzanar pilgrimage where she was interned.
+She helped create the annual Manzanar pilgrimage where she was interned.

 For more on Sue Embrey contact COPH: email@example.com